joncombe/django-raw-query/README.md

 rq = RawQuery()
 ```

-There are 5 functions you can all.
-They all have two parameters: an SQL string, and, optionally, a list of parameters.
+There are 5 functions you can call.
+They all have the same two parameters: an SQL string, and, optionally, a list of parameters.
 To protect against SQL injection, you must not include quotes around the %s placeholders in the SQL string.

 ### Fetch a single row: a dict
 ```